An employer shaking hands with a newly hired at-will employee.

 What qualifies as a lawful reason for termination?

 For example, if an employer dislikes an employee's favorite sports team, the employer could technically terminate that employee on those grounds alone.
-The reasons may seem incredibly petty in theory, but in reality, employers don't typically wish to waste hiring resources on terminating a person based on such small differences.
+The reasons may seem incredibly petty in theory, but in reality, employers don't typically wish to waste hiring resources on terminating a person based on such minor differences.

 • Race